Jonathan Turley: Awards

 Turley was ranked as 38th in the top 100 most cited "public intellectuals" (and second most cited law professor) in a 2001 study by Judge Richard Posner of intellectuals referenced in the media and public debates.
+In 2024, the Washingtonian recognized Turley as one of the most influential persons in shaping policy.

 In 2005, Turley was given the Columnist of the Year award for Single-Issue Advocacy for his columns on civil liberties by the Aspen Institute and The Week magazine.

 In 2008 he was awarded an honorary doctorate of law from John Marshall Law School in recognition of his career as an advocate of civil liberties and constitutional rights.

 He was ranked among the nation's top 500 lawyers in 2008.
 Turley was found to be the second most cited law professor in the country as well as being ranked as one of the top ten military lawyers.

 In 2008 his blog was ranked as the top law professor blog and legal theory blog by the American Bar Association Journal survey of the top 100 blogs.
 His work with older prisoners has been honored in various states, including his selection as the 2011 recipient of the Dr. Mary Ann Quaranta Elder Justice Award at Fordham University.
 He has also been ranked in the top five most popular law professors on Twitter.
 He has received other awards including the James Madison award and was declared one of four university fellows at the Utah Valley University in 2019.